RADIOLOGY WORKFLOW SOLUTIONS

 • Right to restriction of processing

-• Right of object
+• Right of objection to processing

 • Right to data portability.

-medavis GmbH, Bannwaldallee 60, D – 76185 Karlsruhe, Germany, Phone: +49 721 92910-0, Fax: +49 721 92910-99, Mail: info@medavis.com
+medavis GmbH, Bannwaldallee 60, D – 76185 Karlsruhe, Germany, Phone: +49 721 92910-0, Fax: +49 721 92910-99, Email: info@medavis.com

 xDSB Datenschutz GmbH & Co.
-KG, Greschbachstraße 6a, 76229 Karlsruhe, Germany, Phone: +49 721 828035-0, Fax: +49 721 82803 -99, E-mail: info@xdsb.de
+KG, Greschbachstraße 6a, 76229 Karlsruhe, Germany, Phone: +49 721 828035-0, Fax: +49 721 82803 -99, Email: info@xdsb.de

-Data Protection Information according to Art.
+Data Protection Information According to Art.
 13 and 14 GDPR for Customers and Suppliers

-medavis GmbH, Bannwaldallee 60, 76185 Karlsruhe, Germany Phone.: +49 721 92910-0, Fax: +49 721 92910-99, Mail: info@medavis.com
+medavis GmbH, Bannwaldallee 60, 76185 Karlsruhe, Germany Phone.: +49 721 92910-0, Fax: +49 721 92910-99, Email: info@medavis.com

 xDSB Datenschutz GmbH & Co.
-KG, Greschbachstraße 6a, 76229 Karlsruhe, Germany, Phone: +49 721 828035-0, Fax: +49 721 82803 -99, E-Mail: info@xdsb.de
+KG, Greschbachstraße 6a, 76229 Karlsruhe, Germany, Phone: +49 721 828035-0, Fax: +49 721 82803 -99, Email: info@xdsb.de

 What are the sources of personal data?